Schedule a Meeting Room

 Please complete the meeting room application and submit it and any applicable fee at least two weeks prior to the desired meeting date.
 The application may be mailed to the library (Robin Kohn, Michigan City Public Library, 100 E. 4th Street, Michigan City, IN 46360), faxed to (219) 873-3475, or turned in to the Circulation Desk to the attention of Robin Kohn.

-All meetings scheduled in the meeting room shall be free and open to the public.
+All meetings scheduled in Meeting Rooms 1 & 2 shall be free and open to the public.
+Reservations for Meeting Room 3 (the 10-person conference room) may be private.

-The meeting room is not to be used for solicitation purposes.
-The library adheres to a strict no solicitation policy in the building and on its grounds with the exception of library and Friends of the Library business.
+Meeting rooms are not to be used for solicitation purposes.
+The library adheres to a strict no-solicitation policy in the building and on its grounds with the exception of library and Friends of the Library business.

 Library premises may be used for non-partisan political meetings or events such as candidate’s nights, which invite all candidates and are sponsored by independent organizations.